 One good way to get a quick read on what market participants expect of a company is to look at its P/E ratio.
-The image below shows that Celestica has a lower P/E than the average (15.3) P/E for companies in the electronic industry.
+As you can see below Celestica has a P/E ratio that is fairly close for the average for the electronic industry, which is 18.0.

 How Growth Rates Impact P/E Ratios